Joseph Warton

-Joseph Warton (April 1722 – 23 February 1800) was an English academic and literary critic.
+Joseph Warton (April 1722 – 23 February 1800) was an English clergyman, academic, and literary critic.

+Early life and education

-He was born in Dunsfold, Surrey, England, but his family soon moved to Hampshire, where his father, the Reverend Thomas Warton, became vicar of Basingstoke.
-There, a few years later, Joseph's sister Jane, also a writer, and his younger brother, the more famous Thomas Warton, were born.
-Their father later became an Oxford professor.
+Warton was born in Dunsfold, Surrey, England.
+His family later moved to Hampshire, where his father, the Reverend Thomas Warton, became vicar of Basingstoke.
+A few years later in Basingstoke, Joseph's sister Jane, also a writer, and his younger brother, Thomas Warton, were born.
+Their father later became a professor at the University of Oxford.

-Joseph was educated at Winchester College and at Oriel College, Oxford, and followed his father into the church, becoming curate of Winslade in 1748.
+Joseph was educated at Winchester College and at Oriel College, Oxford.

+Career

+In 1748, Warton followed his father into the church, becoming curate of Winslade.
 In 1754, he was instituted as rector at The Church of All Saints, Tunworth.
 In his early days Joseph wrote poetry, of which the most notable piece is The Enthusiast (1744), an early precursor of Romanticism.

 In 1755, he returned to his old school to teach, and from 1766 to 1793 was its headmaster, presiding over a period of bad discipline and idleness, provoking three mutinies by the boys.
 His career as a critic was always more illustrious, and he produced editions of classical poets such as Virgil as well as English poets including John Dryden.

-Like his brother, he was a friend of Samuel Johnson, and formed part of the literary coterie centered on the publisher Robert Dodsley.
+Like his brother, Warton was a friend of Samuel Johnson, and was part of the literary coterie centered around publisher Robert Dodsley.

 A monument to Joseph Warton by the neoclassical sculptor John Flaxman is in Winchester Cathedral.